 • Not a core required course for the program.
 However, the completion of Financial Management 1 & 2 is required as prerequisite courses for all finance elective course offerings.

 • Ideally, Financial Management 1 and Financial Management 2 are taken within the same academic semester.
+Next term likely to be offered:

 BFIN 2555: PRACTICUM IN PORTFOLIO MANAGEMENT & SECURITY ANALYSIS